 - Share the gospel truth.
 Always share the gospel with them.
 The Holy Spirit works through that to reach others for Christ.
 So always find a way to share the gospel of Christ with them.

 Do you have any thoughts or ideas on how to reach the younger generations who adhere to this new, rising worldview?
-Share this article on social media and comment below.
+Share this article on social media and join the conversation.